1. What trends are shaping the future in the business world?

 Technology is an accelerator of innovation and process improvement, making business operations more efficient, something that if we don't do internally, most likely will be done by a competitor instead.

-At the same level of transformation, technology is today an instrument of value creation in what sets our business apart from the market.
 Combining technology - as in the case of digitalisation - with many of our current practices will allow us to identify improvements and create new solutions that add value to what we are offering our clients, whether in the development of services, commercial relations or collaboration with all our partners and suppliers.

 People now play a central role in the organisation, where there is an increasing attempt to humanise the process of HR management as well of the organisation as a whole.